You are hereLight Burn

 If you see light bleaching and unhealthy discoloration only on the parts of the plant directly under your grow light, or only on older leaves that are exposed to the light, it often means it's too bright for your plants and you should move your grow lights further away!
 If your plant is also having other problems, it is much more likely to be affected by light burn.
 A healthy plant can withstand higher light levels than a sick plant.

-If the lights are only a little too close, maybe just a few inches, the yellowing from light burn may happen slowly because leaves are dying early instead of right away.
+If the lights are only slightly too close, maybe just an inch or a few cm, the yellowing from light burn may happen slowly over the course of days (or even weeks!) because leaves are dying early instead of immediately.
 Because of that, light burn may first appear on somewhat older leaves, which can be confusing and make it hard to diagnose.

 This cannabis seedling is being burned by too-close LED grow lights